Setting up Yadle » Network Path Mapping » Network Path Mapping Overview

 After successfully installing Yadle on your Linux machine, let’s say you have mounted your network storage device containing your organization’s images with mount point /yadle/Server/images/.
 In this example we are assuming the Data Root has been set to /yadle, as only files under this location are accessible by the Yadle agent.

-Logging in as the Yadle agent owner (typically the “yadle” account), you will then add a new File Indexing Path of /yadle/Server/images/.
+Logging in as the Yadle agent owner (typically the “yadle” account), you then add a new Scan Path of /yadle/Server/images/.